80 Participants Needed

 Group I: Safer Still InterventionExperimental Treatment1 Intervention

-First, we will present parents with suggested alternatives for restricting lethal means, particularly firearms and medications with high toxicity in overdose.
-We will present multiple options for restricting access as opposed to just one alternative that may be deemed unreasonable by a family.
-We will generate these options based upon the expertise of our lethal means consultant.
-Second, our mobile technology platform will provide weekly prompts about means restriction.
+Investigators will present parents with suggested alternatives for restricting lethal means, particularly firearms and medications with high toxicity in overdose.
+Investigators will present multiple options for restricting access as opposed to just one alternative that may be deemed unreasonable by a family.
+Investigators will generate these options based upon the expertise of the study's lethal means consultant.
+Second, the mobile technology platform will provide weekly prompts about means restriction.
 Parents who have not restricted access to lethal means will be asked to document their reasons for inaction-a justification for not following safe storage practices.
-Third, our mobile technology platform will provide descriptive normative data (peer comparisons) regarding means restriction to those who have not secured these items.
-For example, parents will be given information that most other families of adolescents with significant emotional concerns do not have firearms or have utilized gun safety precautions.
+Third, the mobile technology platform will provide descriptive normative data regarding means restriction to those who have not secured these items

 Group II: Enhanced Usual Care (EUC)Placebo Group1 Intervention